simonesilvestroni/ssil-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

 ## Future improvements

-- I'd like to stop relying on a third-party service and especially Javascript, because it's making comments not accessible if scripts are disabled and this makes me cringe.
+I'd like to stop relying on a third-party service and especially Javascript, because it's making comments not accessible if scripts are disabled and this makes me cringe.
 An alternative could be writing something in Ruby or trying Netlify functions.
-- Based on a fruitful [debate on Mastodon](https://indieweb.social/web/@wouter@chat.brainbaking.com/108284121055089843), I think I'll be removing avatars, likes and reposts from the comment section.
-- Since I started configuring [micropub](https://indieweb.org/Micropub), I might want to use it for reply notes using one of the [online clients](https://indieweb.org/Micropub/Clients).
-Not sure, not urgent.

 ## Useful articles

-{: .list-group .list-group-flush .ps-0 }
+{: .list-unstyled .ps-0 }
-- {: .list-group-item .ps-0 } 🔗 [Sending your First Webmention from Scratch ↗︎](https://aaronparecki.com/2018/06/30/11/your-first-webmention){: .m2m-link } by Aaron Parecki
+- 🔗 [Sending your First Webmention from Scratch ↗︎](https://aaronparecki.com/2018/06/30/11/your-first-webmention){: .m2m-link } by Aaron Parecki
-- {: .list-group-item .ps-0 } 🔗 [Adding support for Webmentions ↗︎](https://blog.omgmog.net/post/adding-support-for-webmentions/){: .m2m-link } by Max Glenister
+- 🔗 [Adding support for Webmentions ↗︎](https://blog.omgmog.net/post/adding-support-for-webmentions/){: .m2m-link } by Max Glenister
-- {: .list-group-item .ps-0 } 🔗 [Adding Webmention Support to a Static Site ↗︎](https://keithjgrant.com/posts/2019/02/adding-webmention-support-to-a-static-site/){: .m2m-link } by Keith J. Grant
+- 🔗 [Adding Webmention Support to a Static Site ↗︎](https://keithjgrant.com/posts/2019/02/adding-webmention-support-to-a-static-site/){: .m2m-link } by Keith J. Grant
-- {: .list-group-item .ps-0 } 🔗 [Untangling the IndieWeb ↗︎](https://davidyat.es/2019/06/24/indieweb/){: .m2m-link } by David Yates
+- 🔗 [Untangling the IndieWeb ↗︎](https://davidyat.es/2019/06/24/indieweb/){: .m2m-link } by David Yates
-- {: .list-group-item .ps-0 } 🔗 [Old Web, New Web, Indie Web ↗︎](https://petermolnar.net/article/old-web-new-web-indie-web/){: .m2m-link } by Peter Molnar
+- 🔗 [Old Web, New Web, Indie Web ↗︎](https://petermolnar.net/article/old-web-new-web-indie-web/){: .m2m-link } by Peter Molnar
-- {: .list-group-item .ps-0 } 🔗 [Implementing the Indieweb on a static website ↗︎](https://vincentp.me/articles/2018/11/14/20-00/){: .m2m-link } by Vincent Pickering
+- 🔗 [Implementing the Indieweb on a static website ↗︎](https://vincentp.me/articles/2018/11/14/20-00/){: .m2m-link } by Vincent Pickering
-- {: .list-group-item .ps-0 } 🔗 [Host your own webmention receiver ↗︎](https://brainbaking.com/post/2021/05/beyond-webmention-io/){: .m2m-link } by Wouter Groeneveld
+- 🔗 [Host your own webmention receiver ↗︎](https://brainbaking.com/post/2021/05/beyond-webmention-io/){: .m2m-link } by Wouter Groeneveld

 ---